aksh05/news-feed/README.md

 # news-feed
-This app let people be updated on lates news.
+This app let people be updated on the latest news.

 #Following are the technologies uses:
 -The app is built by using bootstrap and the CSS methodolgy used is ACSS